 Here is a comprehensive breakdown of which reports give you the most meaningful sales insights.

 DigitBridge offers robust reporting giving you meaningful insights into Sales, Inventory, Order, and Purchase Order data.
-Here are the most important reports to use for sales data analysis:
+They can be found by clicking Operational Reports on the left-hand side.
+Here are the most important reports to use for sales data analysis.

 Sales Order Inquiry

-First off, let's look at the reports included in the Sales Order sidebar menu (1).
-These reports also live under Order Insights in the Advanced Reports tab on the Reports menu (2), but you can access them from either place.
+First off, let's look at the reports included in the Sales sidebar menu.
+These reports also live under Order Insights in the Advanced Reports tab on the Reports menu (see image above), but you can access them from either place.

 Looking at Sales Order Inquiry first, you will set your date range, search parameters, and filters, and click Apply.
-This shows the Summary view, but you can also view a Detailed version, Orders by Channel, Open Orders by Customer, or Monthly Projections depending on what works best for you.
+This shows the Summary view, but you can also view a Detailed version, Channel Order, Open Order by Customer, or Sales Rep depending on what works best for you.

 The Open Order by Customer tab returns values representing all open S/Os by Customer.
 Each S/O is given its own row.
 You can refine your search by only including certain customers, or other adjustments to your search.

-To further specify your results, you can use the filters to search a range of S/O Dates (the date the S/O was created), OR Ship Dates (the date of the actual shipment itself).
+To further specify your results, you can use the filters to search a range of S/O Dates (the date the S/O was created), Ship Dates (the date of the actual shipment itself), Invoice Dates, or Cancel Dates.
 Seeing as shipments can occur long after the S/O is created (e.g., if it was put on hold and later released), having the ability to view date ranges both ways will give you a lot more accuracy.

 This report will empower your sales reps by giving them accurate forecasting that will inform their selling behavior.
 Using the Filter tool to make this report meet your specifications, you can – with a great deal of accuracy – predict upcoming sales using historical data.
 Select your preferred date parameters and filters and click Apply.
 Here we have the Summary screen.